Counseling Partners of Los Angeles

 60+ hours of scheduled training workshops cover topics such as bullying, self-injury, play therapy, and grief and loss.

 An important component of our counselors' ongoing training will include skill-building and self-exploration in expressive art psychotherapies.
-These are the use of the creative arts as a form of therapy, including art therapy, drama therapy, music therapy, poetry therapy, and psychodrama.
+These are the use of the creative arts as a form of therapy, including art therapy,

 Unlike traditional art expression, the process of creation is emphasized rather than the final product.

 Expressive therapies are based on the assumption that people can heal through the various forms of creative expression.
-CPLA shares the belief that through creative expression and the tapping of the imagination, people can examine their body, feelings, emotions, and thought process.
+CPLA shares the belief that through creative expression and the tapping of the imagination, people can examine their

 -